Drink driving in Ireland

 These are much more than figures.
 Each number represents a life needlessly lost or a life changed forever.

-In January 2023 An Garda Síochána detected 660 drivers for Driving under the Influence Offences (415 Alcohol/ 245 Drugs).
+In 2023 An Garda Síochána detected 8,863 drivers for Driving under the Influence Offences.
+Figures for 2024 have not yet been released.

-Drinkaware’s 2017 Barometer research shows a high level of awareness of the dangers of driving having consumed alcohol among adults but still, many drivers admitted to getting behind the wheel after consuming alcohol despite knowing the risks.
+Drinkaware’s 2023 Barometer research shows a high level of awareness of the dangers of driving having consumed alcohol among adults.
+However, there is a high figure of younger adults who are not aware of the dangers of drink driving.

 The survey found that:

-• 88% of adults agree that any amount of alcohol impairs driving ability
+- 86% of adults believe that any amount of alcohol impairs your ability to drive

-• 70% of adults who admitted to drink-driving agree that any amount of alcohol impairs the ability to drive
+- 23% of younger adults (18-24 yrs.) do not believe that any amount of alcohol impairs your ability to drive.

 Attitudes towards drink driving

-A Road Safety Authority survey shows that attitudes towards driving under the influence in Ireland have hardened in recent years:
+A Road Safety Authority survey shows that the public attitudes towards driving under the influence in Ireland have lessened in recent years:

 J1 Campaign